 - 2 inch piece of ginger peeled and chopped

 - 8 cloves of garlic

-- 1 tablespoon of whole all spice (pimento) berries
+- 1 tablespoon of all spice (pimento berries) whole or ground

 - ½ tablespoon of ground cinnamon